-Level Classroom Level Intervention/Consequences Teachers shall use a combination of the following multiple interventions to help the student change behavior in the classroom.
-If these interventions are successful, referral to the school administrator is generally not necessary.
-Parent or legal guardian notification required.
-Warning Loss of privileges Apology letter - Written Seat change 1 Behavior reflection meeting/worksheet - Written assignment Positive Behavioral Interventions and Supports (PBIS) Re-teach Community Service Peer mediation Conference with parent/legal guardian Reinforcement of appropriate behaviors Conference with student - Teacher Detention (lunch after school or before school) Restorative Circle or Conference or Conversation
+event Level Classroom Level Intervention/Consequences Teachers shall use a combination of the following multiple interventions to help the student change behavior in the classroom.
+If these interventions are successful, referra to the school administrator is generally not necessary.
+Parent/guardian notification required.
+Warning Loss of privileges Apology letter - written Seat change 1 Behavior reflection meeting/worksheet - Written assignment Positive Behavioral Interventions and Supports (PBIS) Re-teach Community service Peer mediation Conference with parent/guardian Reinforcement of appropriate behaviors Conference with student - Teacher Detention (lunch, after school or before school) No detention will be served during recess/unstructured playtime.
+Restorative circle, conference, or conversation

-Level Consequences & Recommended Behavioral Supports and Interventions Appropriate when Level 1 interventions/conswhen behavior event is determined to be at I 2 Teachers shall use multiple Level 1 interventions to help the student change behavior in the classroom.
+Level Consequences & Recommended Behavioral Supports and Interventions Appropriate when Level 1 interventions/consequences have been ineffective or when behavior event is determined to be at Level 2.
+Teachers shall use multiple Level 1 interventions to help the student change behavior in the classroom.
 If these interventions are not successful, referral to the school administrator is appropriate.
-Parent or legal guardian notification required.
+Parent/guardian notification required.
 Level 2 interventions and consequences can be combined with Level 1 interventions as appropriate for individual students.
-MTSS referral- Check-In and Check-Out (CICO) or other appropriate/available intervention Class or schedule change Mentoring with U-46 approved mentor/mentoring program MTSS referral- Social Academic Instruction Group (SAIG) Administrative conference with student and parent/legal guardian Saturday School (Secondary Schools Only) Parent/legal guardian accompany student to school/class Suspension of computer privileges Restorative Circle or Conference or Conversation with Administrator Alternative to suspension - In building resource Administrative conference with student Alternative to Suspension- Outside referral to U-46 approved agency Alternative to suspension program - Web Based In-School Intervention 1 - 2 days Behavior Agreement Parking permit revoked (Students who drive to school) Threat Assessment (Level 1/Building Administrator)
+District U-46 does not have a zero tolerance policy.
+2 MTSS referral- Check-In and Check-Out (CICO) or other appropriate/available intervention Mentoring with U-46 approved mentor/mentoring program MTSS referral- Social Academic Instructional Group (SAIG) Administrative conference with student and parent/legal guardian Saturday School (Secondary Schools Only) Parent/legal guardian accompany student to school/class Suspension of computer privileges Restorative Circle or Conference or Conversation with Administrator Alternative to suspension - In building resource Administrative conference with student Alternative to Suspension- Outside referral to U-46 approved agency Alternative to suspension program - Web Based In-School Intervention 1 - 2 days Behavior Agreement Parking permit revoked (Students who drive to school) Threat Assessment (Level 1/Building Administrator)